Azure/ADX-in-a-Day-Lab1/README.md

   ![Screen capture 1](/assets/images/ingest_from_storage_schema.png)

-  Wait for the ingestion to be completed.
+  Wait for the ingestion to be completed, and click **Close**.

   ![Screen capture 1](/assets/images/ingestion_completed.png)

-  Verify that data was ingested to the table. logsRaw table should have 3834012 records
+  Go to the **Query** page.
+Run the following query to verify that data was ingested to the table.
+The *logsRaw* table should have 3834012 records

 ```
   logsRaw